lptais/relive_bq/README.md

 # dbt Procurement Pipeline

-This dbt project transforms procurement and bid data from multiple JSONL sources into clean, reliable output tables that power two key user-facing features in the Datenna platform:
+This dbt project transforms procurement and bid data from multiple JSONL sources into output tables that power two key user-facing features in the Datenna platform:

 1. **Procurements Page** – page with all relevant procurements, displays procurement opportunities and winners.
 2. **Company Profile Page** – enriches company pages with all procurements a supplier participated on, and wins.